 At the end of a week saturated with news about states passing six-week bans, anti-choice lawmakers in Tennessee celebrated a different victory: On May 10, Governor Bill Lee signed a bill that would immediately ban abortion in the state should the Supreme Court overturn Roe v.
 Wade.
 Short of overturning Roe v.
 Wade, the bill would also trigger an abortion ban in the event that the Constitution is amended to allow states the ability to prohibit abortion as they see fit.

 Once rare, the legislation, known as a “trigger law,” has become increasingly common under President Donald Trump and a newly conservative-leaning Supreme Court.
 Up until this year, just four states—Louisiana, Mississippi, North Dakota, and South Dakota—had trigger laws on the books, all of which had been enacted between 2005 and 2007.
-But in the last few months alone, Arkansas, Kentucky, and Tennessee joined them, making Missouri the eighth to enact such a law.
+But in the last few months alone, Arkansas, Kentucky, and Tennessee joined them, making Missouri the eighth state to enact such a law.

 In Tennessee, the law’s passage represents divergent views about how best to further the anti-abortion agenda.
 Last month, when the conservative-led state legislature failed to pass its own six-week abortion ban, GOP lawmakers decided to abandon that tactic in favor of pursuing a trigger law—legislation that's less likely to become entangled in costly legal challenges.
 The anti-abortion movement in Tennessee should focus “on policies that stand the strongest chance of being upheld as constitutional and enforceable,” Brian Harris, president of Tennessee Right to Life, told the Tennessean at the time.
 And the state’s lieutenant governor, Randy McNally, warned against pursuing unconstitutional legislation that could result in the state paying extensive legal fees, thereby putting “money in [the] pockets” of abortion rights advocates.